Farm & Garden Classes

 Tools & materials:

-$25 fee covers all materials, including a small container box, soil and seeds
+A $40 fee covers all tools and materials, including a small container, soil and fall salad plants.

 Refund Policy:

-There will be NO refunds for cancellations made within seven (7) days of a class.
-For cancellations made prior, only the class fee will be refunded, not the booking fees.
+No refunds will be issued for cancellations made within four days (96 hours) of a class, as materials and plants will have been ordered.
+For earlier cancellations, only the class fee will be refunded, not booking fees.

 Class Maximum: